KianaShi/AI-Software_Version_Migration_Assistant/README.md

 ### Breakdown Analysis

-Because the benchmark includes category and difficulty labels, results can be analyzed by:
+Results can be analyzed by category:

 ```text
 Category